 Our study with Nettle measured the impact of brain stimulation on both pain and mood symptoms by targeting both the M1 and DLPFC during the five sessions our users underwent.
 In just one month’s use Nettle, results showed a 53% reduction in pain, a 34% improvement in mood, and an 11% improvement in function.
 This lays the groundwork for further research into Nettle, particularly over a three-month period, during which we anticipate further improvements in symptoms due to neuroplasticity effects.

-Outperforms traditional treatments in clinical trials.
+Nettle outperforms traditional treatments in clinical trials.

 AFTER 30 Days*